Part 6 -

 Another notable (smaller-scale) piece Mattar made after the two-week IOF raid on Al-Shifa Hospital in March 2023, completely destroying the biggest medical complex in Gaza and torturing people along the way.

-Another artist living outside of the country, Samia Halaby, had grown up in Palestine but her family was forcibly expelled to Lebanon after the 1948 Nakba, which then led to them moving to the US in 1951.
+Samia Halaby had grown up in Palestine but her family was forcibly expelled to Lebanon after the 1948 Nakba, which then led to them moving to the US in 1951.
 After going to school in the Midwest, she eventually landed in New York City, where she has been based for the past 50 years.
 Halaby is one of the great Palestinian painters, an undeniable figure in the world of abstract art.

 While she hasn’t received enough recognition in the art world, February 2024 was meant to be her first Western retrospective exhibit.
 It was scheduled to open at her alma mater, Indiana University, but they canceled it a month before.
 The decision was made after three years of planning, making it even more insulting.
 It was a continuation of the anti-Palestinian censorship that Halaby has faced throughout her career.